 G. (Gosse) Boon (1959), Vice-Chairman

-Mr Boon studied both quantitative business economics and Dutch law at Erasmus University Rotterdam.
-He also completed his RA (Chartered Accountant) studies at this same university.
+Mr Boon studied both quantitative business economics and commercial law at Erasmus University Rotterdam, graduating in 1983.
+Subsequently he graduated as a Chartered Accountant (RA) at the same university.
 Mr Boon started his career at Unilever.
-From 1983 to 2000, he fulfilled various senior positions within that company, lastly as the CFO of Unilever Brazil.
-In 2000, Mr Boon was appointed CEO of DiverseyLever Netherlands, a position he fulfilled until 2004.
-Subsequently, Mr Boon held the position of CFO and member of the Executive Board of Rijnmond Waste Processing and Van Gansewinkel Group respectively.
-In 2010, he transferred to Nutreco, where he was appointed CFO and member of the executive board in 2011.
-In 2015, following the delisting of Nutreco, he decided to leave the company.
-He is a Dutch national and held 80,000 shares in the Company’s capital per 31 December 2020.
+From 1983 to 2000, he held various senior positions within this company, lastly as CFO of Unilever Brazil.
+In 2000, Mr Boon was appointed CEO of DiverseyLever Netherlands.
+As of 2004 he became CFO and member of the Executive Board of Rijnmond Waste Processing and Van Gansewinkel Group, respectively.
+In 2010, he moved to Nutreco, being appointed CFO and Executive Board member in 2011.
+In 2015, following the delisting of Nutreco, he decided to leave this company.

 Other offices: chairman of the supervisory board of Albron, member of the supervisory board of KPMG, lay judge (expert member) at the Companies and Business Court (Enterprise Chamber), which is part of the Amsterdam Court of Appeal.